arago/hiro-graph-js/packages/hiro-graph-redux/README.md

 # `hiro-graph-redux`: Graph ORM redux middleware

-This is middleware/reducer combo, a custom `Token`, an action creator and some actions for redux that wraps the Graph ORM (`hiro-graph-orm`).
+This is middleware/reducer combo, a custom `Token`, an action creator and some actions for redux that wraps the Graph ORM (`@hiro-graph/orm`).

 ## installation